iboB/ibob.github.com/_drafts/next.md

 ---
 layout: post
-title: "An Android Workstation Setup"
+title: "A Setup For Backend Development on an Android Phone"
 category: productivity
 tags: ['android', 'mobile']